tomjoht/learnapidoc/_docs/resources/docapis_flickr_example.md

 <a href="https://www.flickr.com/photos/flickr/galleries/72157647277042064/" class="noExtIcon"><img src="images/flickrgallery.png" alt="Flickr gallery" /></a>

 To achieve our goal, we'll need to call several endpoints.
-Hopefully this activity will demonstrate the shortcomings of just having reference documentation.
+Hopefully, this activity will demonstrate the shortcomings of just having reference documentation.
 When one endpoint requires another endpoint response as an input, you might have to communicate these workflows through tutorials.

 {% include random_ad2.html %}